Carnitine (L-Carnitine)

 S7UI8SM58A

 It promotes the breakdown of fat; thus, it's an excellent skin energizer.
 It accelerates the fat-burning process, boosting energy production by burning the body's fat reserves.
-It is involved in the transfer of fatty acids through the mitochondria membrane for a process called betta-oxidation, resulting in ATP (cellular energy molecules) production.
+It transfers fatty acids through the mitochondria membrane for a process called betta-oxidation, resulting in ATP (cellular energy molecules) production.
+In addition, being hygroscopic, L-Carnitine can hydrate the skin, even at low levels, leaving it soft, smooth, and moisturized.

 Carnitine is a substance that aids in penetrating the skin barrier and the cellular membrane structures since the adipocytes and the fat deposits are located in a deep skin layer, the dermis.
 It was initially found in the muscular tissues, where it is present as is or esterified with an acyl group.